d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

         return self.ln(self.dropout(Y) + X)
 ```

-Due to the residual connection, $X$ and $Y$ should have the same shape.
+The residual connection requires that
+the two inputs are of the same shape
+so that the output tensor also has the same shape after the addition operation.

 ```{.python .input}
 add_norm = AddNorm(0.5)